gavanderhoorn/dominh/README.md

   This is a limitation of the web server used by Fanuc.
 * HTTP status return codes do not reflect the result of operations in all cases.
   This is again a limitation of the web server used by Fanuc.

+## Related projects

+For a similar library, but written in Go, see [onerobotics/go-fanuc](https://github.com/onerobotics/go-fanuc).

 ## Bugs, feature requests, etc